YugantKachroo/CSES/README.md

 # CSES
-ALGORITHMS
-This repo comprises of the working code of questions solved on CSES.
+This repo contains the working code of questions solved on CSES.